Fire in former care home believed to have been started deliberately

-A fire in a former care home is beleived to have been started deliberately.
+A fire in a former care home is believed to have been started deliberately.

 Twelve firefighters from Rainton Bridge and Farringdon fire stations were called to the empty property in South Street, Newbottle at 4.57pm today.